 top of page

-Birdfeeders on UWSP campus and Schmeekle Reserve
+Birdfeeders at UWSP campus and Schmeeckle

-To provide opportunities for UWSP BIOL 377 (Ornithology) students to observe local birdlife in different habitats, I am placing four bird feeding stations around the UWSP campus and nearby Schmeekle Reserve.
+To provide opportunities for UWSP BIOL 377 (Ornithology) students to observe local birdlife in different habitats, I am placing four bird feeding stations around the UWSP campus and nearby Schmeeckle Reserve.
 These stations are for observation only (no experimentation), and provide a valuable resource for students to gain insight into wild bird appearance and behavior.

 For questions or comments, please email me!